 What is the date of Columbus Winter Beerfest?

-Columbus Winter Beerfest will be held January 17th & 18th.
+Columbus Winter Beerfest will take place on January 21st, 2023.

 Why is there a line to get in?

 You will see a line at the event entrance.
 Don’t let it scare you.
 It moves quickly.
 Why a line at all?
 It is our policy to check the identification of all who enter the festival to ensure they are of proper drinking age.
 To help the line move quickly, please have your ID ready- either a state-issued ID or a passport.

 What is the appropriate ID to get in?

 No matter what your age, please be prepared to show proper identification as proof of age in order to gain access to the festival.
 Valid ID includes a valid state driver license with a photo; a valid ID card issued by a state with photo, name, date of birth and physical description; a valid passport; or a valid United States military identification card.
 We are unable to accept any foreign driver’s license (with the exception of Canada).
 Note that the identification cannot be expired at the time of the festival.